Phase transitions and sample complexity in Bayes-optimal matrix factorization: Asymptotic analysis

-One can generally evaluate thermodynamically dominant values of $Q_F,Q_x,q_F,q_x,m_F,m_x$ by solving the extremization problem of (\ref{generalRSfreeenergy}), which is involved with twelve variables including the conjugate variables and therefore is rather complicated to handle.
-However, the problem is significantly simplified when the Nishimori condition holds.
+One can generally evaluate thermodynamically dominant values of $Q_F,Q_X,q_F,q_X,m_F,m_X$ by solving the extremization problem of (\ref{generalRSfreeenergy}), which is involved with twelve variables including the conjugate variables and therefore is rather complicated to handle.
+However, the problem is significantly simplified in the Bayes-optimal setting.